StarpTech/gulp-prestashop/README.md

 #Description
 The version Prestashop 1.6 introduce the Sass Compass technology to the project.
-You can use all of the awesome SASS features like variables, nested rules, mixins, inline imports and more to make your life much easier.
+You can use all of the awesome SASS features like variables, nested rules, mixins, inline imports.
 With gulp-prestashop you can extend you development worklflow easily to use Sass.

 ![gulp sass build process](https://raw.githubusercontent.com/StarpTech/gulp-prestashop/b9ed5e9f8d89cd5ac26378d170a95cb69199b8aa/prestashop-sass.gif)
 ## Getting Started